 Application must be made so that there is no more than a 1 year absence.

-The student would be ineligible for re-entry if the general education courses are not completed at time of re-entry request.
+The student would be ineligible for re-entry if all the general education courses are not completed at time of re-entry request.

 Re-entry consideration is given to a student only one time to complete the OTA curriculum.